 CHARLOTTE ROSEN: Great.
 Thank you so much.
 I just want to pause briefly to welcome Kim and Stevie.
 Can you hear us okay?
+I hope.
 Okay, cool.
-So, just so we [unintelligible 00:11:38] you both in, hopefully you can jump into that question as well.
-I just picked us up with a question about, what does prison censorship mean to you?
-What [unintelligible 00:11:50] when you think about censorship?
-Maybe it's just [unintelligible 00:11:53], but what it actually means.
-That's the question that we're discussing, and if you all want to jump in, go for it.
-Or Saleem, you can talk to it as well.
+So, just so to loop y'all both in, and Saleem hopefully you can jump into that question as well.
+I just kicked us off with a question about, what does prison censorship mean to you?
+Most people when we think about censorship think oh maybe it's just banning books.
+But what does it actually mean?
+So that's the question that we're discussing, and if you all want to jump in, go for it.
+Or Saleem, you can pop in as well.

-ROBERT SALEEM HOLBROOK: Yeah, I think that everything Sylvia had said, I agree with, [so I won't talk too much on that?
-00:12:11].
+ROBERT SALEEM HOLBROOK: Yeah, I think that everything [Jess] Sylvia said, I totally agree with, so I'm not going to expound too much on that.
 I think that censorship in prison serves several purposes.